Mood

 I have been diagnosed with bipolar disorder.
 Who should I let know?

 As few people as possible, at first.
 It is important to know that this illness carries a much greater stigma than depression, and you run a high risk of alienating friends and associates simply by breathing the word.
 Legally, in the US, you should not have to reveal your illness to your employer or prospective employer, but companies may require employees to have an in-house physical where one must disclose one's medications.
-If there is any consolation, some of history's most talented - as well as most notorious - individuals have had bipolar, including Ludwig von Beethoven, Michelangelo, Isaac Newton, Vincent Van Gogh, Ernest Hemingway, Virginia Woolf, Hitler, Stalin, and Napoleon.
+If there is any consolation, some of history's most talented - as well as most notorious - individuals have had bipolar, including Ludwig von Beethoven, Michelangelo, Isaac Newton, Vincent Van Gogh, Ernest Hemingway, Virginia Woolf, and Hitler.

 Having said all that, it's essential to have support.
 So if you feel you can trust certain friends and are willing to take the risk of losing them, then by all means disclose your illness.
 Some of them may have suspected you had bipolar disorder, all along.